Tropical Storm Fengshen (2025): Meteorological history

-At 18:00 UTC on October 17, the JMA upgraded the system to a tropical storm, assigning it the international name Fengshen, due to favorable environmental conditions promoting further development.
+At 18:00 UTC on October 17, the JMA upgraded the system to a tropical storm, assigning it the international name Fengshen, (Note: The name Fengshen (Mandarin: 风神, [fɤŋ˥ ʂən˧˥]) was contributed by China and literally means "god of wind" in Mandarin.) due to favorable environmental conditions promoting further development.
 The JTWC began issuing advisories at 03:00 UTC on October 18, classifying Fengshen as a tropical depression and assigning it the identifier 30W.
 Convection obscuring the center suggested a consolidating system, though the LLCC remained weakly defined.
 Fengshen slightly weakened as it approached Northern Samar, making landfall near Gubat, Sorsogon around 16:00 PHT (08:00 UTC).
 Shortly after landfall, the JTWC reported a complex structure, indicating a tilted vortex and the potential presence of multiple circulation centers.
 The LLCC was located off the northeastern coast of Samar.
 Despite favorable environmental conditions, interaction with land and a fragile vortex hindered further intensification.
 Despite this, the JTWC said the conditions became favorable six hours later and would be highly favorable if not for the proximity to land.
 The agency also upgraded the cyclone into a tropical storm at 15:00 UTC that same day.
 The storm then tracked northwestwards, crossing inland through Bicol Region.
 The JTWC reported that the LLCC was fully obscured with a poorly organized structure, containing fragmented bands.
 These conditions, among other factors gave the system a marginally unfavorable environment.
 The next day, the storm made landfall in Alabat at 03:00 PHT (19:00 UTC the previous day) and later in Mauban on 07:30 PHT (23:30 UTC the previous day).
 Three hours later, the system resurfaced over Manila Bay before it made a fourth landfall at Samal, Bataan around 12:30 PHT (04:30 UTC).
 The JTWC also indicated that the system had improved banding wrapping into the LLCC with convection which has begun to consolidate; terrain interaction still caused the system to have an unfavorable environment.
 Shortly after, the JTWC reported that the system was primed for rapid intensification, yet the LLCC was weakly defined.
 At 15:00 UTC on October 19, the system was downgraded into a tropical depression by the JTWC but was again upgraded six hours later due to its farther distance from land.
 The storm rapidly consolidated with deep convection in a much favorable environment.
 Fengshen then tracked westwards due to a subtropical steering ridge to the northwest of the system.
 At 03:00 JST (18:00 UTC), Fengshen peaked as a severe tropical storm as it moves westwards.
 Fengshen then began to gradually weaken as dry air and southwesterly windshear hindered its development.
 It eventually dissipated off the coast of Vietnam on October 23.